Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 Note that due to the difficulty in the assembly of short-read metagenomes, often just a completeness of >90% and a contamination of ≤ 5% is treated as a good quality MAG.

-To best examine your bins, you might want to import it into a spreadsheet software program (like we did in the previous lesson).
+To best examine your bins, you might want to import it into a spreadsheet software program (you should be able to directly copy and paste the contents of your `MAGS_checkm.tsv` text file into a spreadsheet without needing to do any further formatting or splitting into columns).
 Then, you can use "filter" (Google Sheets) or "format as table (Excel) to sort your bins by completeness and/or contamination.

+- ### Google Sheets
+  - Select the entire top row (containing your headers) of the sheet
+  - Click the symbol which looks like a funnel in the toolbar at the top (second from the right) **or** go to Data > Create a filter
+  - You can now click the inverted pyramid in the header cell of each column to sort/filter the data by the values in that column
+- ### Excel
+  - Select all of the cells containing your data
+  - From the main Home bar, select 'Format as Table' (near the middle of the toolbar) and choose a style.
+In the popup that appears, make sure 'My table has headers' is checked then click OK.
+  - You can now use the drop down arrow in the header cell of each column to sort/filter the data by the values in that column

 <a href="{{ page.root }}/fig/checkm_results_excel.png">
   <img src="{{ page.root }}/fig/checkm_results_excel.png" width="700" alt="Spreadsheet with checkm output formatted as a table"/>